What Are Cold Roofs Designed to Do? Comprehensive Guide

 Can I install a cold roof on an existing building?

-Yes, if you assess the structural integrity and compatibility of your current roof system to support the cold roof installation.
+It’s possible to install a cold roof on an existing building, provided you evaluate the structural integrity and compatibility of your current roof system to support the new installation.

 What maintenance do cold roofs require?